 Under the two locus model, we allow for two unlinked (i.e. segregating independently of each other) diallelic loci, A and B. We denote the O allele as a at the A locus, and as b at the B locus, so as to distinguish between these two alleles, neither of which generates an antigen.
 Thus genotypes at the A locus can be AA, Aa, or aa, with genotype frequencies p^2 , 2pq and q^2 , where p is the proportion of allele p in the population, and q = 1 - p is the proportion of allele a.
-Similarly, genotypes at the B locus can be a0 by, with genotype frequencies a0 consider a1 and a2 over a2 and a3 over a4 and a5 over a5 and a6 over a5 and a6 over a6 and a6 over a8 and a8 over a8 over a8 over a9 and a9 over a8 over a9 only those with a9 genotypes will belong to blood group O (no antigens).
+Similarly, genotypes at the B locus can be BB, Bb or bb, with genotype frequencies s^2 , 2st and t^2 , given allele frequencies s and t, respectively.
+Due to the dominance of t over t and t over t only those with aabb genotypes will belong to blood group O (no antigens).
 The number the genotype combinations which generate a particular blood group is generally larger than under the single locus model.
 The combinations, and their expected frequencies in the population, are given in the following table:

 Phenotype Genotypes Frequency Proportion

 A AAbb, Aabb 234 $(p^2 + 2pq)^$:math: t^2

 В aaBB, aaBb 261 q^{2} (: $math$: ' s^{2} + $2st$)

 AB AABB, AABb, AaBB, AaBb 182 $(p^2 + 2pq)(s^2 + 2st)$

-О aabb 94 q^2t^2
+O aabb 94 q^2t^2